 A shared database shall be created and maintained with a list of supported CBSD Air Interface Technologies.

+Category A CBSD antenna gain: In addition to the requirements of R0-SRR-01, the maximum antenna gain of a Category A CBSD shall be provided to the SAS prior to the SAS enabling spectrum use by the CBSD.
+The information shall be uploaded either via the CBSD communicating with the SAS or entered by a Certified Professional Installer via a mechanism provided by the SAS administrator.
+Also, the following optional information may be provided to the SAS:

+Antenna beamwidth

+Antenna azimuth pointing direction

+Antenna downtilt angle

 Environmental Sensing Capability Requirements (ESC)

-Additional background information is provided in Informative Annex A.2.

 The following are ESC Requirements as identified in [Ref-2, 96.67]

 An ESC may only operate after receiving approval by the Commission.